Theo Todman's Web Page - Notes Pages

 - These are not left over from my Cambridge days as these few books were given away to my sister’s high-school in Gloucester by my mother during my brief sojourn with the Carthusians.

-- Rather, I found them going cheap in bulk at a local second-hand bookshop.
+- Anyway, I found my current collection going cheap in bulk at a local second-hand bookshop.

 - They are accessible via …this link.